 Skip to main content

-This guide walks Enterprise Slack users through the process of connecting the CoreWeave Mission Control app to a Slack workspace using the OAuth authorization flow.
-This integration type appears as slack in the Cloud Console Alert history page.
-The Slack OAuth integration allows your team to receive real-time alerts about clusters, deployments, and operations.
-Because the app is currently in a pre-marketplace state, Enterprise users follow a specific manual authorization flow.
+This guide walks Enterprise Slack users through connecting the CoreWeave Mission Control app to a Slack workspace using the OAuth authorization flow.
+The Slack OAuth integration lets your team receive real-time alerts about clusters, deployments, and operations.
+Because the app is in a pre-marketplace state, Enterprise users follow a specific manual authorization flow.

 Prerequisites